niflylab/TACI_CalciumImagingPlugin/README.md

 8) If there are missing files, the function will skip the files and state that files were missing.

 ### ORGANIZE
 1) Make sure you choose the correct folder.
 Do not enter the folder when choosing it.
-Just highlight it within it's enclosing folder.
+Just highlight it within its enclosing folder.
 2) Make sure there is no comma in the name.
-If there is, either edit, or make a params.csv file with the correct filename and proper parameters.
+If there is, either edit or make a params.csv file with the correct filename and proper parameters.
 3) Make your params.csv is correct.
 4) Make sure you are not missing any files.

 ### EXTRACT
 1) Make sure you choose the correct folder.
 Do not enter the folder when choosing it.
-Just highlight it within it's enclosing folder.
+Just highlight it within its enclosing folder.
-2) Make sure to change the Number of Number of T Positions to a value in the range of T Positions of your data.
+2) Make sure to change the Number of T Positions to a value in the range of T Positions in your data.
 3) Make sure the Background_list.csv is correct for this set of data.
 The number of mean intensity files for each neuron must match the number of values in the corresponding row.
 4) Make sure there are no spaces before or after "Neuron #". " Neuron #", "Neuron # ", and " Neuron # " will give an error.
 5) Make sure there are no empty values entered.

 ### MERGE
 1) Make sure you choose the correct folder.
 Do not enter the folder when choosing it.
-Just highlight it within it's enclosing folder.
+Just highlight it within its enclosing folder.
-2) Make sure to change the Number of Number of T Positions to a value in the range of T Positions of your data.
+2) Make sure to change the Number of T Positions to a value in the range of T Positions of your data.